whitewhitefang/CV/Readme.md

 ## Portfolio

-There are some study and pet project's repos in [my github account](https://github.com/whitewhitefang)
+There are some study and pet projects' repos in [my github account](https://github.com/whitewhitefang)